BodenmillerGroup/SpheroidPublication/README.md

 # Installation:
-This workflow requires `snakemake` (tested: v5.18, https://snakemake.readthedocs.io/en/stable/getting_started/installation.html, > 5.18)
+This workflow requires `snakemake` (tested: v5.18 or v5.31, https://snakemake.readthedocs.io/en/stable/getting_started/installation.html, > 5.18)
 as well as `singularity` (tested: v3.2.1, https://sylabs.io/guides/3.6/user-guide/quick_start.html#quick-installation-steps) to be installed.

 It has only been tested on Ubuntu 18.04.